If you or a loved one underwent a painful secondary surgery due to defective hernia mesh, you’re not alone.

-Any time you have a surgery, you have the chance of bacteria or other foreign objects entering your body.
+Any time you have surgery, you have the chance of bacteria or other foreign objects entering your body.
 Like any other surgical material, hernia mesh should always be clean and sanitary, but mistakes can happen.
-Even if your surgeon and the mesh company do everything right, infection can still occur.
+Even if your surgeon and the mesh company do everything right, the infection can still occur.

 However, some brands of hernia mesh, such as Atrium’s C-Qur, seem to have a higher chance of infection.
 If you experience any discomfort after a hernia repair surgery, call your doctor.
 If your mesh caused the complication, you could be entitled to compensation.

 How Do I Know If I Have A Case?

 The quickest way to know whether or not you have a case against a mesh manufacturer is to speak with an attorney who handles mass tort claims.
 If you call Console and Associates, depending on the specifics of your case, we’ll be able to connect you with a lawyer who understands the complications that defective mesh can cause.
 They’ll listen to you describe your symptoms and ask you questions about your surgery.
 Then, they’ll let you know what your options are.
 You could qualify for two types of cases: